 Note

 .from_dict() is not a direct inverse of .to_dict() if you are working with repeated keys.
-A true inverse operation is {key: st.query_params.get_all(key) for key st.query_params}.
+A true inverse operation is {key: st.query_params.get_all(key) for key in st.query_params}.

 Function signature[source]